datoptron/datoptron-website/_pages/tools.md

             <!-- heads-->
             <h2>Datoptron <i>Tools</i></h2>
             <p>
-               Datoptron offers a number of methods and associated tools that can streamline and facilitate various stages of the data workflow, from their aggregation and transformation into apprpriate formats to their enrichment and further analysis to extract useful knowledge.
+               Datoptron offers a number of methods and associated tools that can streamline and facilitate various stages of the data workflow, from their aggregation and transformation into appropriate formats to their enrichment and further analysis aiming to extract useful knowledge.
             </p>
           </div>
           <!-- character-->